Yes, crispy baked wings can be a reality! In my extensive research (someone’s gotta do it), I have discovered two methods to achieve this.

 I’m sharing one of the methods for Crispy Baked Wings with you today.

-To be completely honest, I prefer the end result of the method I’m not sharing with you today, but it is a pain in the ass.
-It involves boiling the wings first, which renders some of the fat, which results in less fat to crisp, and therefore, crispier wings.
+Before I discovered this method, I made wings crispy using the other way I was aware of: It involves boiling the wings first, which renders some of the fat, which results in less fat to crisp, and therefore, crispier wings.

 I’m going to guess that if you don’t want to stand over a pot of hot oil, you don’t want to be standing over a pot of boiling wing water, either.
 The method for Crispy Baked Wings that I’m sharing with you today involves only the oven, and a somewhat strange ingredient that I’m almost positive you have in your pantry: baking soda.